dbenavraham1/munchspot/README.md

-The overall design provides proxy endpoints to targeted Open Data ([Mobile Food Facility Permit](https://dev.socrata.com/foundry/data.sfgov.org/rqzj-sfat)) and Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) endpoint api services that retrieve a user's location and finds the nearest food trucks.
+The overall design provides proxy endpoints to targeted Open Data ([Mobile Food Facility Permit](https://dev.socrata.com/foundry/data.sfgov.org/rqzj-sfat)) and Google [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) endpoint API services that retrieve a user's location and finds the nearest food trucks.
-- First a user's location is determined from the device their on or entered as an address.
+- First, a user's location is determined from the device they're on or entered as an address.
-- Second the user's location is used to find nearby available food trucks.
+- Second, the user's location is used to find nearby available food trucks.

-I was able to leverage the existing Open Data/Google geocoding api services above to locate and find all nearby food trucks around San Francisco.
+I was able to leverage the existing Open Data/Google geocoding API services above to locate and find all nearby food trucks around San Francisco.

 **Note:**
-This is my second golang project and looking to gain more experience with it.
+This is my second golang project and I'm looking to gain more experience with it.

 #### Dependencies
 - Generate an Open Data app token [here](https://data.sfgov.org/profile/edit/developer_settings)